aeturrell/markov-wanderer/posts/specification-curve-analysis/index.md

     0.006

-As was likely from visual inspection of the figures, the p-values are $ \leq 0.01 $ in each case.
+As was likely from visual inspection of the figures, the p-values are less than or equal to 0.01 in each case.
 We have tested whether, when considering all the possible specifications, the results found are inconsistent with results when the null hypothesis is true (that superplasticizer and strength are unrelated).
 On the basis of the p-values, we can safely reject the null that the bootstrapped and original specifications are consistent.
-The tests as carried out strongly imply that $\beta > 0 $ and that this conclusion is robust to specification change.
+The tests as carried out strongly imply that beta is greater than zero and that this conclusion is robust to specification change.

 ## Conclusion

 Researchers are always going to disagree about how to analyse the same data set.
 Although which specifications to include or exclude from specification curve analysis inevitably involves choices, I think that this is a useful and more comprehensive way to see how sensitive results are to those choices.